 For over 100 years, the Toronto Maple Leafs have represented ‘Honour, Pride and Courage’ in the game of hockey, to the City of Toronto and to the team’s fans.
 With 13 Stanley Cups to the franchise’s credit, the club celebrated its Centennial in 2017 as it began writing the next chapter in the team’s iconic history.
 Since joining the Maple Leafs as team president in 2013, Hockey Hall of Famer Brendan Shanahan’s goal has been to restore the Blue and White to its rightful place in hockey by properly celebrating the team’s rich history, while at the same time building a club capable of contending each year for the Stanley Cup.

 We The North.
 In 1995, the NBA brought professional basketball back to the city where the first-ever NBA game was played and the Toronto Raptors took their first step towards capturing the attention of basketball fans right across Canada.
-Today, as the only franchise outside the United States, the Raptors and their fans take pride in their role in the growing success of basketball globally and in the club’s climb as it works to deliver the first NBA Championship to its city, its country and its fans.
+Today, as the only franchise outside the United States, the Raptors and their fans take pride in their role in the growing success of basketball globally and in the club’s climb as it delivered the first NBA Championship to its city, its country and its fans in 2019.
 In 2016, the Raptors and the city welcomed the world of basketball to Toronto for the NBA All Star Weekend, forever cementing Toronto’s reputation as a basketball hotbed.

 As one of the most culturally diverse cities in the world, Toronto is home to millions of fans for what is widely considered the most popular sport globally.
 Beginning play in 2007, Toronto FC united Toronto fans as it began play at BMO Field with a goal of establishing itself as not only being a force in Major League Soccer, but also within international competition.
 In 2017, Toronto FC would post the best season in Major League Soccer history while winning the domestic treble by capturing the Canadian Championship, the Supporters’ Shield and the MLS Cup.
 With rabid fan support, and a historic championship season to their credit, Toronto FC and its fans have their sights set on bringing the championship back to BMO Field.